 Continue reading below the image:

 Obernai was on the top of my list to visit and therefore, one of the first villages I visited in Alsace.
-It is located further north along the Alsace wine route, not far from Strasbourg.
+It is located further north along the Alsace wine route, one of the towns near Strasbourg.

 The city has its old city walls.
 I parked at the free parking place near the market.
 On Saturday mornings they have one of the biggest biological food markets in the region which is worth a visit if you have the chance.